RohiniRG/Daily-Coding/README.md

 ## Day 31
 ### Problem Statement: Longest Substring Without Repeating Characters
-Given a string S, find the length of its longest substring that does not have any repeating characters. https://www.geeksforgeeks.org/length-of-the-longest-substring-without-repeating-characters/
+Given a string S, find the length of its longest substring that does not have any repeating characters.<br />
+https://www.geeksforgeeks.org/length-of-the-longest-substring-without-repeating-characters/

 **Examples:** <br />